how to stop nose bleeds at night

 How To Prevent Nosebleeds While Sleeping At Night

-A nosebleed, also known as epistaxis, is a common medical condition.
+A nosebleed (epistaxis) is a common medical condition.
 According to Otolaryngology-Head and Neck Surgery, 60% of Americans experience nosebleeds, usually caused by a blood vessel in the lining of the nostril bursting, leading to increased blood flow.

 A nosebleed at night while sleeping can be a frightening experience, especially if you wake up with your pillow or bedsheets covered in blood.
-Thankfully, nosebleeds are rarely serious, but they should be managed, especially when they arise overnight.
+Thankfully, nosebleeds are rarely severe.

-The delicate blood vessels in the nose can be aggravated without us realizing it, so it’s important to understand how to prevent a bloody nose at night.
+The delicate blood vessels in the nose can be aggravated without us realizing it, so it’s vital to understand how to prevent a bloody nose at night.

 Common causes of nocturnal nosebleeds include dry skin, stale and recycled air, and excessive heat in the atmosphere.
-Exposure to allergens can also lead to nosebleeds, as can subconscious picking of the nose while sleeping or side effects of medications.
+Exposure to allergens can also lead to nosebleeds, as can subconsciously picking the nose while sleeping or the side effects of medications.

 Why Do I Keep Getting Nosebleeds?

 There will be an explanation if you experience frequent nosebleeds in one or both nostrils.
-However, epistaxis is rarely a sign of a significant health concern.
+However, epistaxis is rarely a significant health concern.

-A nosebleed is usually preceded by symptoms that include an overwhelming urge to keep swallowing and a sensation of liquid flowing down the back of the throat.
-Common causes of these concerns include:
+A nosebleed is usually preceded by symptoms, including an overwhelming urge to keep swallowing and a sensation of liquid flowing down the back of the throat.
+Common causes include:

 • Excessively fragile blood vessels.